No. 18 Mississippi St cruises past Austin Peay 95-67

+The older Weatherspoon was good the entire night, but especially during a stretch late in the first half when he scored seven straight points to push the Bulldogs to a 50-34 halftime lead.

+"Honestly, I'm just trying to do everything I can to help my team get going, get a lead and play comfortable," he said.

-Quinndary Weatherspoon shot 10 of 15 from the field during the first game of his senior season and also grabbed five rebounds.
-He's been the Bulldogs' best all-around player the past three years and now has 1,404 career points, which is 16th in school history.
+Quinndary Weatherspoon shot 10 of 15 from the field and grabbed five rebounds.
+He's been the Bulldogs' best all-around player the past three years and has 1,404 career points, which ranks 16th in school history.

 Tyson Carter scored 12 points and Abdul Ado added 11.
 Aric Holman had 10 points and 10 rebounds.
-Mississippi State shot nearly 58 percent from the field.
+Mississippi State shot nearly 58 percent from the field despite going 7 of 25 (28 percent) from 3-point range.

+"Putting up 95 points and only shooting 25, 28 percent from 3 shows that we can score the ball more than one way," Quinndary Weatherspoon said.

 Austin Peay was competitive for most of the night and pulled to 60-50 after a 3-pointer with 13:59 left.
 But the Bulldogs responded with an 11-3 run to put the game away.